Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Introduction

 For sinogram-domain preprocessing methods, they indirectly eliminate ring artifacts in the reconstructed image by removing stripe artifacts in the sinogram.
 These methods directly leverage artifact features in the sinogram, avoiding potential information loss introduced during CT image reconstruction.
 However, existing sinogram-domain methods still face several challenges in stripe artifact removal, including: 1) loss of useful high-frequency information in the sinogram, resulting in blurry reconstructed CT images; 2) inaccuracies introduced when handling stripes caused by non-responsive detector elements with local interpolation; and 3) the lack of high-quality datasets, limiting the application of supervised learning methods.

-To address these challenges, this paper proposes an unsupervised method for ring artifact removal based on the Implicit Neural Representation (INR) \cite{2020NeRF, barron2021mip, NeRFPPF, NeFieldsinVisualComputingBeyond} of sinogram data.
+To address these challenges, and given that sinogram data is continuous\cite{wu2013continuity}, this paper employs Implicit Neural Representation (INR) for its parametric representation.
+INR \cite{2020NeRF, SIREN, NeFieldsinVisualComputingBeyond, essakine2024we, liu2024finer, kazerouni2024incode, saragadam2023wire, sun2021coil} models data as a continuous implicit function, offering advantages such as resolution invariance, memory efficiency, and generalization beyond discrete data structures.
+CoIL\cite{sun2021coil} introduced the use of INR for sinogram restoration.
+Similarly, we adopt INR to modify the unresponsive pixels in the sinogram and develop a method for ring artifact removal.
 The proposed method effectively removes ring artifacts while preserving the details of reconstructed images, without the need for labeled datasets.
-The response of X-ray detector elements with inconsistent responses can be assumed as\cite{salehjahromi2019new}: